Third Haseloff cabinet

-The Third Haseloff cabinet is the current state government of Saxony-Anhalt, sworn in on 16 September 2021 after Reiner Haseloff was elected as Minister-President of Saxony-Anhalt by the members of the Landtag of Saxony-Anhalt.
-It is the 10th Cabinet of Saxony-Anhalt.
+The Third Haseloff cabinet was the state government of Saxony-Anhalt, sworn in on 16 September 2021 after Reiner Haseloff was elected as Minister-President of Saxony-Anhalt by the members of the Landtag of Saxony-Anhalt.
+It was the 10th Cabinet of Saxony-Anhalt.

 It was formed after the 2021 Saxony-Anhalt state election by the Christian Democratic Union (CDU), Social Democratic Party (SPD), and Free Democratic Party (FDP).
 Excluding the Minister-President, the cabinet comprises nine ministers.
 Six are members of the CDU, two are members of the SPD, and one is a member of the FDP.